MarkMeltzer/household-dashboard/README.md

  - Implement cleanup of useEffect fetches.
  - Create a logo/favicon
  - Salt is appended to hash, so doesn't need to be saved seperatly.
+ - Flask is still running in development mode.

 # Future features
 - Save meals as proper objects in database with information on recipes, ingredients, vegetarian etc